-If you experience symptoms such as burping, bloating, belching, any other form of indigestion, have cholecystitis or any other sort of trouble with your liver or gallbladder– or both as they work in conjunction— then you may want to consider learning the nutrients you can use to support these organs upon which your entire health is based.
-You’ll know you have gall bladder problems if you experience pain in the right shoulder blade.
+If you experience symptoms such as burping, bloating, any other form of indigestion, have cholecystitis or any other sort of trouble with your liver or gallbladder– or both, as they work in conjunction— then you may want to consider learning the nutrients you can use to support these organs.
+In fact, your entire health is impacted in every way by these organs.
+You might be familiar with the indicatory right shoulder blade pain if you have gallbladder problems.
 Liver issues can lead to tension in the neck.
-Common issues which indicate liver or gall bladder dysfunction include indigestion, bloating, chronic fatigue, irritability, depression, anxiety, dry skin, blood sugar issues. acne, eczema, rosacea, psoriasis or bumps on the back of the arms.
+Common issues which can be caused by liver or gallbladder dysfunction include chronic fatigue, irritability, depression, anxiety, dry skin, blood sugar issues, acne, eczema, rosacea, psoriasis, and bumps on the back of the arms.

 Beet powder or beets are a convenient first option to consider for anything liver and gallbladder related, as long as it’s well tolerated.
 There’s a compound called taurine in beets.
 Another “ingredient” naturally instilled in this root vegetable called betaine assists in digestion by helping to thin the bile and help eliminate toxins at the same time.
 Therefore, if you can’t tolerate beets as a whole, you may benefit from these separately.
 Beets themselves have been known to help people who might otherwise have to get a cholestectomy, or in other words, gallbladder removal.
 It acts as a kind of “roto- rooter” for the most important detoxification pathway on which everything else is based.
 If toxins aren’t passing through the area fluidly, there will be back-up everywhere else– from the pores to the sinuses.
 Bowel movements will also become irregular as the gallbladder, which rhythmically contracts with regular meals, controls motility.